applebiter/jackdaw/docs/TRAY_APP.md

-# System Tray Application
+# Jackdaw System Tray Application

-The voice assistant includes a system tray application that provides a graphical interface for controlling the voice assistant and accessing plugin features.
+Jackdaw includes a system tray application that provides a graphical interface for controlling the voice assistant and accessing plugin features.

 ## Features